-The Resonance Vibrations (RV) method was developed for non-destructive real-time inspection of Diamond Wire (DW) quality (pending patent).
-Theoretical model of RV in moving strings was developed.
-The in-line RV-DW sensor induces small vibrations in elastic DW segments during the wire motion in a wafer cutting tool and measures its resonance characteristics to assess wire quality and DW wearing stage.
-Core elements of the RV-DW sensor include a non-contact actuator and probe.
+The Resonance Vibrations (RV) method was developed for non-destructive real-time inspection of Diamond Wire (DW) quality.
+The in-line RV-DW sensor induces small vibrations in a DW segments during the wire motion in a wafer cutting tool and measures its resonance characteristics to assess wire quality and DW wearing stage.
+Core element of the RV-DW sensor is a non-contact probe.
 The RV data acquisition and analyses are performed within tens of milliseconds, matching the speed of the modern wafering process.
 The sensor is computer controlled with Windows based software and convenient Graphical User Interface.

 RV vs. Optical

 Wafer producers are exploring a high resolution optical imaging to assess DW quality by detecting loss of material and tracking the DW wearing stage.

 - Only surface diagnostics of the wire components, while the DW wearing is also affected by degraded sub-surface layers (Ni, Cu.)

 - Algorithm for real-time DW optical inspection generates high uncertainties caused by irregularities in the diamond particles.

 - Wafering process creates chemical residues that requires frequent maintenance of the optical hardware.